A joyful woman in a pink blouse and young girl in a blue shirt share a tender moment, smiling with noses touching, as the girl holds a yellow apple.

 ×

-Reducing Waste and Feeding the Community
+Reducing Waste and Feeding the Roaring Fork Valley

 Harvest for Hunger van parked in front of Food Bank of the Rockies truck, with pallets of food boxes and two men standing behind the boxes.